 If a weekend of romance is on the itinerary, then the Tree Room

 is the best place to celebrate love over dinner.
 This romantic restaurant features beautiful Native American art from Robert Redford’s private collection and has won many awards in excellence.
-The menu features fresh and seasonal mountain cuisine and acoustic acts can often be enjoyed in the perfectly cultivated atmosphere.
+The menu features fresh and seasonal mountain cuisine crafted by renowned chefs and acoustic acts that can often be enjoyed in the perfectly cultivated atmosphere.
 Reservations are recommended and children under the age of 12 are not permitted to dine at the Tree Room.The Owl Bar

 Opening in the afternoons, the Owl Bar

 is the heart of the après scene at Sundance.
 Patrons must be 21-years or older to enjoy the cozy atmosphere, tantalizing cocktail menu and live acts from local and national musicians.
 The Owl Bar has a limited but tempting menu of appetizers, salads, and larger entrees.

 Childcare is available for Sundance lodging guests.
 Reputable childcare providers can be booked through the concierge to come and provide childcare in the family’s hotel or lodge room.

 For a memorable visit, consider these unique points of interest when planning a trip to Sundance Mountain Resort.Rockwell Old Fashioned Ice Cream Co.

 If there is one thing Utah does well, it’s ice cream and Provo’s Rockwell Ice Cream Company

 is a must-taste.
 Inspired by the old-fashioned ice cream parlors of yore, Rockwell’s whips up their ice cream with less air and 16% butterfat.
 Swing by downtown Provo to satisfy the family with a lip-smacking good time and unique flavor selections.
 Bridal Veil Falls

 Near the mouth of Provo Canyon along Highway 180 lies the stunning double cataract Bridal Veil Falls